Ball at The Opera by Carol

 - QUOTE: " The scene is not the hall, where the dancing was, but

-describing the painting at length the following year, interpreted this
+the painting at length the following year, interpreted this particular

-particular choice of location as a means of individualizing what would
+choice of location as a means of individualizing what would have been a

-have been a blurred movement, of no time and no place, would not have offered
+blurred movement, of no time and no place, would not have offered to

-to plastic art a shore of authentically human attitudes.
-Thus, the costumes
+plastic art a shore of authentically human attitudes.
+Thus, the

-merely break up the monotony of black frock coats with some fresh floral
+costumes merely break up the monotony of black frock coats with some

-tones,; and they disappear sufficiently to render the congestion of lobby
+fresh floral tones,; and they disappear sufficiently to render the

 -

-if a group of dangling participles and legs blended into so much black
+As if a group of dangling participles and legs blended into so much

-and yet shapes are reveled.
-The far left side has a half figure going out
+black and yet shapes are reveled.
+The far left side has a half figure

-the picture, the same as Zurbaran [ ZURBARÁN , Francisco
+going out the picture, the same as Zurbaran [ ZURBARÁN ,

-colors goes off the edge of the picture plane.
-Spots of blue and white
+complementary colors goes off the edge of the picture plane.
+Spots of

 -